natebarksdale/natebarksdale.github.io/src/content/blog/2009-02-16-choosing-interesting-enemies.md

 description: Bono reflects on the idea of enemies and internal struggles in the context of U2's music and philosophy.
 emoji: 🪞
 tags:
-  - 🌍 neighbors
+  - ⚔️ Enemies
-  - ☝️ enemies
+  - ♻️ Repurposing
-  - 🎸 music
+  - ⚖️ Ethics
-  - 💭 self-reflection
+  - ❤️ Relationships
-  - 🆕 potential
+  - 🌀 Complexity
 haiku: |
   Mirror of my soul,
   Neighbors shaped by battles fought,